Code-Institute-Submissions/antonios/README.md

 ## Description of the Project

 * Antonio's is an existing business and I have a personal relationship with the owners.
-I have previously worked at the restaurant, for over five years and I am passionate about their values and want to promote their brand.
+I have previously worked at the restaurant for over five years and I am passionate about their values and want to promote their brand.
 I have designed promotional flyers for special events in the past.

+I made various repositories re-creating my project to get it perfect.
+I saved the code what worked and deleted the code that didn't which is why some of my commits are very close together.

 ## User Experience (UX)